SOUTH CENTRAL U.S. trip

-The Natchez Trace Parkway near Saltillo, MS. This 444-mile-long road is maintained by the National Park Service and functions like a 2-lane limited-access road.
+The Natchez Trace Parkway near Saltillo, Miss.
+This 444-mile-long road is maintained by the National Park Service and functions like a 2-lane limited-access road.
 It generally uses ramps like this to access the roads it crosses.
 The speed limit is 50 MPH.
 The road was designed to follow a foot trail once used by Native Americans.
 Construction of the parkway began in 1939 and was finally completed in 2005.

 This is probably part of the Pharr Mounds - a burial site along the Natchez Trace dating from between 1 and 200 A.D.
 The mounds contain artifacts from hundreds of miles away, which shows the sophisticated extent of trade at the time.

 This has to be crossing the Tennessee-Tombigbee Waterway - a 234-mile canal formed by many dams.
 This huge project was completed in 1984.
 It came in handy during the 1988 drought - yes, the infamous drought that missed Cincinnati (as I got caught in a downpour at a Bruce Hornsby & the Range concert) but forced the Mississippi River to close for commercial traffic.

 The Natchez Trace Parkway enters Alabama.
 You can tell the National Park Service governs this road just from the telltale font on the sign.